 Often Sunlight is a problem with apartment gardens.
 To counter this, you can go for a windowsill garden and get the plants that don't require much sunlight.

-Outdoor Garden Design Ideas and Backyard Landscaping Ideas
+Outdoor Garden Design and Backyard Landscaping Ideas

-There is no dearth of garden design ideas when you have plenty of space.
+There is no dearth of garden styling ideas when you have plenty of space.
 You can choose from one of the many front yard and backyard landscape designs to spruce up your living space.

 Having a garden not only brings a dash of green to your home but also helps you eat organic.
 You can plant vegetables, flowers and fruits in the garden and enjoy nature.